 In case of land transfers, the staff of the police hands over the foreigner directly to the authorities of the other state.
 According to HHC's experience, voluntary transfers are rare.
 According to NDGAP, in 2021, the average time-period between the request and the execution of the transfer was 55 days.
 In 2022, the average time was 55.8 days.
 In 2023, the average time was 44 days.
 If another Member State has taken responsibility the average time-period between the acceptance of the responsibility and the execution of the transfer was 35 days.
-The average time-period between the receipt of an incoming request and the execution of the transfer from another EU Member State to Hungary was 219 days in 2021, 160 days in 2022 and 166 days in 2023.
-The average time-period between the acceptance of the responsibility by Hungary and the execution of the incoming transfer was 156 in 2021, 120 days in 2022 and 138 days in 2023.
+In 2024, the average time between the request and the execution of the transfer was 52 days.
+If another Member State has taken responsibility, the average time-period between the acceptance of the responsibility and the execution of the transfer was 43 days.
+The average time-period between the receipt of an incoming request and the execution of the transfer from another EU Member State to Hungary was 219 days in 2021, 160 days in 2022 and 166 days in 2023 and 2024.
+The average time-period between the acceptance of the responsibility by Hungary and the execution of the incoming transfer was 156 in 2021, 120 days in 2022, 138 days in 2023 and 153 days in 2024.

 In 2021, Hungary issued 40 outgoing requests and carried out 19 transfers.
 In the same year, Hungary received 1,400 requests out of which only one transfer was executed from Germany.
 In 2022, Hungary issued 29 outgoing requests and carried out 23 transfers.
 In the same year, Hungary received 1,636 requests out of which 21 transfers were executed, mainly from Germany, Norway and Austria.
 It remains unclear if Hungary provided individual guarantees in all of the outlined cases.
+In 2024, Hungary issued 169 outgoing requests and carried out 50 transfers.
+In the same year, Hungary received 821 incoming requests, out of which 20 transfers were executed, mainly from Norway, Austria and Germany.

-In 2021, 23 persons were detained because of Dublin procedure (Section 31/A(1a) Asylum Act).
-These persons were not asylum seekers in Hungary.
+In 2021, 23 persons were detained because of Dublin procedure (Section 31/A(1a) Asylum Act).232 These persons were not asylum seekers in Hungary.
 Data for 2022 or 2023 was not provided.
+In 2024, 83 people were detained awaiting Dublin transfer.233 The HHC finds such a high number particularly worrying as it implies that the detention measure is imposed quasi automatically.